 The Berry Law Firm provides compassionate support and aggressively fights for the rights of clients who have served and sacrificed for their country.
-Arrange a consultation with our national post-traumatic stress disorder (PTSD) claims attorneys at 888-822-7079 or contact us online.
+To speak with a member of our team, call for a free consultation with our national post-traumatic stress disorder (PTSD) claims attorneys at (855) 278-7414 or contact us online.

 Read More About PTSD

 It is impossible to do justice to a topic as important and as complicated as PTSD in a short article.
 Hopefully the following information will provide the reader a gateway to other information on this serious medical condition.

 PTSD is not a new medical problem.
 Historical records reflect the condition to have existed for centuries.
 Medical literature began to discuss it in the United States after the Civil War.
 World War II and the Holocaust brought it into a better focus for scientific research.
 However, not until after the Vietnam War did it receive the attention it deserved.

 PTSD is found with the same symptoms in military veterans deployed in war zones regardless of their nationality.
 For instance, Australian veterans share the same symptoms American veterans do.
 It is not simply a cultural problem, but a biological one suffered by people of all backgrounds.
 It is also not unique to military veterans.
 It is believed up to 8 percent of the American civilian population suffers from PTSD.
 It is just more prevalent in military veterans based upon the veteran’s exposure to traumatic events.